 B1.3 Assumptions:

-Site staff (HMRC, BF) will work 7am-7pm 7 days a week with staff rostered on a two shift pattern based around 5/7 contracts.
+Site staff (HMRC, BF) will work XXXXXXXXXwith staff rostered on a XXXXXXXXXXXXXXXXXX.

 Operator will mirror this for inspection related activities and operate the site 24 hours to support wider logistics activities.

-Traders or representatives attending on site estimated at 10 per week averaging 2 per day.
+Traders or representatives attending on site estimated at XXXXXXXXXXXXXXXXXX.

 Other visitors such as Suppliers / internal visitors etc. will also need to be catered for in the operation of the facility.